AgGateway/In-FieldProductID/README.md

-# In-FieldProductID
+# In-Field Product Identification
-Resources to support in-field product identification (agriculture)

-The components within the Green system node in the deployment diagram reside in this GitHub repository.
+This GitHub repo provides the Azure resources to support in-field product identification (agriculture).
+The components within the Green system node in the deployment diagram below reside in this GitHub repository.

-There is a three tier architecture for the solution
+The solution provides a three tier architecture including authentization/authorization, API logic, and persistent storage

 * API Management to provide a security layer for access to the Azure unction and Logic App:
   * each verb/ resource has a specific XML policy